In a nutshell, greenhouse gas (GHG) emissions are gases released by the burning of fossil fuels that trap heat in the atmosphere.

 GHG emissions are typically divided into three categories called scopes:

 - Scope 1 emissions are emissions from fuels that are burned onsite, such as natural gas or fuel oil

 - Scope 2 emissions are emissions from fuels that are burned offsite to deliver energy to your building, mainly emissions from electricity use

-- Scope 3 emissions are other emissions your organization generates indirectly, such as emissions from transportation, waste generation and disposal, and purchased products
+- Scope 3 emissions are other emissions your organization generates indirectly, such as emissions from tenants, transportation, waste generation and disposal, supply chain, and purchased products